deckhouse/deckhouse/docs/documentation/pages/modules-docs/deckhouse.md

 ---
-title: "How to publish module in the DKP claster?"
+title: "How to start module in the DKP claster?"
 permalink: en/modules-docs/deckhouse/
 ---